software-engineering-at-home/website/README.md

 - Hosted via GitHub pages
 - Deployed automatically via GitHub Actions

-If setup correctly (see below); you should be able to access this site on:
+When setup correctly (see below); you should be able to access this site on:
 - https://software-engineering-at-home.github.io/website/

 ## Development Support